 Q: What role does a CLG play in the National Register of Historic Places process?

-A: One of the minimum duties of a landmark commission is to review all proposed National Registration nominations for properties within the boundaries of the CLG's jurisdiction (CLGs can be administered by a city or county).
+A: One of the minimum duties of a landmark commission is to review all proposed National Registration nominations for properties within the boundaries of the CLG's jurisdiction.

 Q: What can I, an average citizen, do to help establish a historic district in my area?